Muzi12345632/TWITTER-BOT-tweepy-/README.md

 # TWITTER-BOT-tweepy-
-twitter bot  tha uses tweepy library class to connect  to TWITTER API
+twitter bot  that uses tweepy library class to connect  to TWITTER API replies to mentions automatically and follows the tweet.author streams for tweets containing certain keywords likes tweets/mentions